 Go to the Trading Post in West Clock Town.
 Inside, you can speak with the Scarecrow here named Pierre.
 He simply loves music, so why not play him some?
 Whip out your Ocarina while standing near him and he’ll get excited, asking you to play a song.
 This is your chance to make up your very own song!
 Make sure it’s something you can remember!
-We’ll be using this mysterious song a couple times throughout the game.
+You’ll be using this mysterious song a couple of times throughout the game.

 Next, warp to Snowhead and go back a screen.
 Use the Goron Mask to roll across the first gap, bringing you to the middle area.
 Watch out for Ice Keese here, which you may have to shoot with your Hero’s Bow.
 Look towards the small island off in the distance.
 Suspicious isn’t it?
 How do you get out there?
 Use the Lens of Truth to see some invisible platforms that lead partway over there.
 Jump along them and once you get to the end, you’ll see Tatl fly over to the island and turn blue.
 This is your clue to play the Scarecrow’s Song, which will summon Pierre (the Scarecrow).
-Z target him to latch on and get to the island, where you’ll find a Piece of Heart.
+Hookshot him to latch on and get to the island, where you’ll find a Piece of Heart.

 Soar to Southern Swamp.
-Slash the nearby bushes for some Rupees or take a Pictograph of the Big Octo nearby and turn it in for a quick 20 Rupees.
-Put on the Deku Mask and speak with the Business Scrub at the corner of the Tourist Information building to purchase a Magic Bean for 10 Rupees.
+Slash the nearby bushes for some rupees or take a Pictograph of the Big Octo nearby and turn it in for a quick 20 rupees.
+Put on the Deku Mask and speak with the Business Scrub at the corner of the Tourist Information building to purchase a Magic Bean for 10 rupees.
 Hop down and either go to the Magic Hags’ Potion Shop to the northeast or to the Road To Southern Swamp (directly north).
 In both places there is a pool where you can scoop up some Fresh Spring Water.
 Soar to Great Bay Coast.

 Jump down and run to the fresh water pool here (or the one a little further south), where you’ll find a ton of Fish.
-Scoop them in as many Bottles as you have, then Soar over to Great Bay Coast (or swim).
+Scoop them in as many Bottles as you have, then soar over to Great Bay Coast (or swim).
 Enter the Marine Research Lab and press A while standing next to the fish tank near the door.
 Tatl will mention that she thinks they’d swallow a fish whole.
-Let’s test that theory by climbing up on top of the ledges nearby and dropping Bottles of Fish into the tank.
+Test that theory by climbing up on top of the ledges nearby and dropping Bottles of Fish into the tank.
 The fish in the tank will fight over it, but only one will swallow it (and grow larger).
 Dump all of your fish in there and return to Great Bay to collect more little fishies.
-Once one of the fishes has eaten enough, it’ll swallow the other and spit out a Piece of Heart.
+Once one of the fish has eaten enough, it’ll swallow the other and spit out a Piece of Heart.

 Float back up to the surface and look up.
-There’s round platforms along the walls here that have trees on top of them.
+There are round platforms along the walls here that have trees on top of them.
 Head to the lowest one, straight ahead to the north, and use the Hookshot to latch onto the tree.
 Work your way from platform to platform until you get all the way to the top.
 Enter the cave that’s near the waterfall to get to Waterfall Rapids.

 Wear the Zora Mask and jump off the ledge and hold A as soon as you start.
 Swim after the Beaver who will leads you through a series of rings (in a specific order) until you get to the end.
-Remember that you have to go through the flashing ring before any others and that the rings themselves are solid, (meaning you can bonk into them,) so be very careful not to hit them.
+Remember that you have to go through the flashing ring before any others and that the rings themselves are solid (meaning you can bonk into them), so be very careful not to hit them.
 You can also jump out of the water like a dolphin, but you’ll lose precious seconds when you do this.
 This is important to avoid in the later races, since it can make you miss some of the double rings.

 The first race with the younger beaver is 20 rings in 2:00 minutes.
 When you complete it, he’ll make you race against his brother for 25 rings in 2:00 minutes.
-After that, you can race them again with the exact same rules, but only 1:50 this time around, making it quite a bit harder.
+After that, you can race them again with the exact same rules, but you only have 1:50 this time around, making it quite a bit harder.

 There are two houses along the coast of Great Bay.
-We’ve already been to the Fisherman’s Hut, and now it’s time to venture into the other building, known as the Oceanside Spider House.
+You’ve already been to the Fisherman’s Hut, and now it’s time to venture into the other building, known as the Oceanside Spider House.
 This is what you will need: